thirdweb-example/pwa-demo/README.md

 ## Environment Variables

-To run this project, you will need to add environment variables.
-Check the `.env.example` file for all the environment variables required and add it to `.env.local` file or set them up on your hosting provider.
+To run this project, you will need to create a `clientId` and set it in an `.env.local` file.
+Check the `.env.example` file for the required variable name.

-You can get a thridweb clientId from https://thirdweb.com/create-api-key
+You can get a thridweb `clientId` from https://thirdweb.com/create-api-key.
+Please, make sure to enable the `Embedded Wallets` service.

-You can get a Paper clientId from https://withpaper.com/sign-in

 ## Learn More